NickCrews/libpostal-duckdb/README.md

 ### Managing dependencies

 `libpostal` is not included in vcpkg, so I included it via git submodules.
+First step is to build and install `libpostal` with `make libpostal-build`.
+Then, continue with the rest of the following steps.

 ### Build steps
 Now to build the extension, run: